 Rochow argued that LINA should pay not only the denied benefits, but also the profits it earned on those denied benefits.
 The district court agreed and awarded almost $3.8 million in profits.
 Now, more than 10 years later, LINA appealed, arguing among other things that disgorgement of profits was not the proper remedy in this case, and that Rochow was limited to the amount of the denied benefits, no more.

 AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief on behalf of Rochow.
 The brief points out that the intent of ERISA and precedential decisions regarding ERISA and its underlying area of law (trusts) clearly support this restitution when a fiduciary has breached its fiduciary duty, as the appeals court found here that LINA had.
-Disgorgement of profits — in essence, requiring the entity to pay back not only the benefits it should have paid in the first place but also the interest and profits earned by LINA in holding on to those monies unjustly — is not only appropriate but supported by precedent.
+Disgorgement of profits — in essence, requiring the entity to pay back not only the benefits it should have paid in the first place but also the interest and profits earned by LINA in holding on to those monies unjustly — is not only appropriate, but also supported by precedent.

 What’s at Stake